coburnicus/emp1me/pages/certification.md

   key: Certification
   order: 3
 ---
-<p>Select one of the roles below to learn specifics about the role.</p>
+<p>Select one of the roles below to learn specifics about the role and register for certification training.</p>
 <details>
   <summary>Job Coach or Work Support Professional</summary>
 <h4>Job Duties and Role</h4>